TIMEX Marlin Water Resistant Series

 TIMEX Marlin Calendar date window

 The date versions of TIMEX watches are called Calendar and the watches that also indicate the day are called Day-Date.
 Untill 1977, TIMEX used square date windows for their Marlin Calendar series.
-Starting in 1978, they switched to the rectangular date window which we already knew from the TIMEX Electric watches.
+Starting in 1978, they switched to the trapezoid date window which we already knew from the TIMEX Electric watches.

 Marlin Calendar 1976